 - Root crops (like carrots, turnips, beets, rutabagas, and parsnips) can remain in the garden after a frost and still be removed in good condition later, but get them dug and stored before the ground freezes.
-Some crops—parsnips especially—taste better when they are allowed to mature at near-freezing temperatures for 2 to 4 weeks.

-Preparing Herbs for Winter
+2. Prepare Herbs for Winter

 Herbs are a mixed bag when it comes to needing winter protection.
 Some are very hardy and can easily tolerate a cold season, while others will need some extra help: